Healthy Homes Assessment Longlands

 Longlands Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory throughout Longlands and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory to all Longlands and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records of their compliance with the Healthy Homes Standards that apply or will be applicable to the rental property.
+• Property managers and landlords must keep records to demonstrate compliance with all Healthy Homes Standard that apply or will apply throughout the tenancy period of the rental property.

-• Property managers and private landlords are required to make sure their rental properties conform according to Healthy Homes Standard within 90 days of a new, renewed or varied Tenancy.
+• Property managers and private landlords have to make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a new, renewed or varied tenant.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes